harvard-nrg/mrverify-rt/README.md

    5. [regular expression matching](#regular-expression-matching)

 ## Hardware requirements
-Scan Buddy is a simple command line tool that runs on modest hardware.
+Scan Buddy is a simple command line tool that will run on very modest hardware.
-Even something as small as a Raspberry Pi 4 with 8 GB of RAM would do.
+Even something as small as a Raspberry Pi 4 with 8 GB of RAM would do just fine.

 ## Installation
 Scan Buddy is written in Python and depends on